 For larger guys, don't be tempted to buy clothes a few sizes above your own – you don't need to disguise your shape.
 This tends to look scruffy and disordered.

-Instead, go for the best tailored fit possible – you want your tops to frame your torso, and compliment your shape.
+Instead, go for the best tailored fit possible – you want your tops to frame your torso and complement your shape.

 2. Man about town